OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Lab.md

 #Skype for Business Office 365 Add-in

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
-Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.
+Navigate to https://tryoffice.azurewebsites.net and use the code `Build02` to get an administrator username and password to two accounts.

 In this lab you will get hands-on experience developing an Excel add-in with Skype for Business integration.
 The sample add-in will allow an Office 365 user to perform the following from within Excel: